thegoatinthemachine/some-admin-scripts/README.md

 There are better ways now, may I never have to touch every machine the way I did for this again.
 Most recently, with a buggy MDM, I wrote an Ansible script which handled most of this deployment process.

+## printer_managr/add_IPP_Everywhere_printer.ps1

+This was hardcoded because it was so short, but I have removed the organization specific details.
+The crucial bit about this, why this script behaves in exactly this way, this was the only way I could identify to deal with IPP Everwhere printers served by CUPS.
+This was years ago on an old print server, on which I did not have Samba or Avahi installed or joined to the domain.
+Samba makes this specific process unnecessary, because you can just define standard Windows print services.

+Of particular note, the way that printing typically works is that the files to be printed are passed through a driver, but really most of them are fundamentally pretty similar.
+Postscript Printer Descriptions can be defined for systems which use CUPS, ie, macOS and Linux.
+IIRC, the language for this is a 'filter'.
+So here's the thing about CUPS: you can pass a server raw information without putting drivers on every endpoint and they'll work correctly if they have the filter set up between the server and the printer.
+This was ideal in a situation where Apple had started to outmode the concept of printer drivers.
+The way that MDMs distribute printer information is by telling the machine which IPP Everwhere address to find or which AirPrint printer to use.
+Apple's CUPS is perfectly happy to send raw printer data to a printer or a server, it doesn't care.

+On Windows I may have had the ability to pass drivers to it, but honestly...
+I didn't want to set up the print server twice for the printer.
+So I set it up so the print server could talk to the printer correctly, and presented an IPP Everywhere endpoint.
+Windows doesn't know how to deal with IPPE endpoints, because it expects some kind of driver.
+Enter "MS Publisher Color Printer".
+This is a stupid, stupid workaround to get Windows to sent full color raw info to the CUPS server, and let CUPS do the filtering to spit out commands to the server.

+The value of this script is not in the method.
+This is not best practice.
+If you're using CUPS, set up Samba and point your Windows machines at that, because those printers show correctly in Microsoft land.
+The value is in my research about RAW printers in Windows and CUPS, IPP Everwhere, and troubleshooting and workaround that boils down to:

+1. Explicitly name the "MS Publisher Color Printer" as a driver so it can be used to send RAW printer information to the server, which itself has the driver.
+2. Add the IPPE endpoint as a printer port, explicitly.
+3. Tie all that together with your defined printer associating the two.